WebWhales/Spaces-Code-Styling/javascript/vue-js.md

 - **Organisms**
     More complex, self-contained sections made of atoms and molecules: a navigation bar, a user profile card, a data table.
 Typically, these files can be moved to the specific domain/feature folder `Components/<Domain/Feature>`.

+> **ℹ️ Note:** The Atomic Design also mentions template (layout) and pages.
+Those are already covered by the file structure at the beginning.

 ```python
 resources/js/Components/Base/
 ├── Atoms/